Yukon Information and Privacy Commissioner

 - The parties that provided initial submissions are then given an opportunity to provide a reply submission.
 The reply submission must only reply to what is contained in the response submission.

-At any stage of the inquiry process, the IPC may request an additional submission from any party where necessary or desirable.
+At any stage of the adjudication process, the IPC may request an additional submission from any party where necessary or desirable.
 Unsolicited supplementary or additional submissions will only be considered in exceptional circumstances.

-- Can I request an extension of time for providing a written inquiry submission?
+- Can I request an extension of time for providing a written adjudication submission?